RONNCC/ronncc.github/_posts/2016-9-9-Advanced-Operating-Systems-Notes.md

 ## AFS:
 - \# of users > 5-10k
-- Efficient servers by local caching
+- Efficient servers by whole-file caching
 - Server crash -> pause
 - No Net?
 Maybe local cache if lease
 - Typically 1 user prer file or read only